-Project Summary: Vermont continues to explore an All-Payer Model.
-An All-Payer Model will build on existing all-payer payment alternatives to better support and promote a more integrated system of care and a sustainable rate of overall health care cost growth.
-Value-based payments that shift risk on to health care providers and that are aligned across all payers encourages collaboration across the care continuum and can result in better health outcomes for Vermonters.
-Through the legal authority of the Green Mountain Care Board (GMCB), the state can facilitate the alignment of commercial payers, Medicaid, and Medicare through a Medicare waiver.
-Specifically, the State will apply the Next Generation ACO payment model across all payers.
-Over time, the GMCB may set rates on an all-payer basis to enable the model.
+Project Summary: The Vermont All-Payer ACO Model builds on existing all-payer payment models to better support and promote a more integrated system of care and a sustainable rate of overall health care cost growth in Vermont.
+Value-based payments that shift risk on to health care providers and that are aligned across all payers encourage collaboration across the care continuum and can result in better health outcomes for Vermonters.
+Through the legal authority of the Green Mountain Care Board (GMCB) and facilitated by an All-Payer Accountable Care Organization Model Agreement with CMMI, the state can enable the alignment of commercial payers, Medicaid, and Medicare in an Advanced Alternative Payment Model.
+Specifically, the State will apply the Next Generation ACO payment model across all payers with modifications, with all-payer rates set by the GMCB to enable the model.
 The focus on the ACO and existing CMS ACO programming, along with Vermont's strong stakeholder network, SIM investments, and the current SSP program, is a timely and realistic evolution of Vermont's multi-payer reform.
 Eventually, an integrated ACO and All-Payer Model in Vermont could attract and involve the vast majority of people, payers, and providers.

 Project Timeline and Key Facts: Vermont staff is engaged in ongoing discussions with CMMI staff.
-Key high level milestones are listed below:

-- 2015 Aligned on term sheet with CMMI that contains key elements of the APM, including high level models for rate setting, financial targets, waivers, ACO, and quality and performance measurement. - 2015-ongoing Engaged in stakeholder outreach and public process to vet term sheet and potential model design. - November 2015-March 2016 Further work on all phases of project, including ACO capacity development, ratesetting, and quality measurement methodologies.
-Begin implementation of functionality required to ensure operational readiness. - March 15, 2016-January 1, 2017 Continue capacity building to prepare for implementation of an APM. - April 15, 2016 Reach consensus with CMMI on major elements requiring clearance. - April-September 2016 Continue to refine elements necessary for inclusion in an APM agreement. - September 2016 Sign agreement. - September 2016-January 1, 2018 Begin model and prepare for first year of financial and quality measure accountability.
+- 2015 Achieved alignment with CMMI on term sheet that contains key elements of the APM, including high-level models for rate setting, financial targets, waivers, ACO, and quality and performance measurement. - 2015-ongoing Stakeholder outreach and public process to vet term sheet and potential model design. - November 2015-March 2016 Further work on all phases of project, including ACO capacity development, ratesetting, and quality measurement methodologies.
+Begin implementation of functionality required to ensure operational readiness. - March 15, 2016-January 1, 2017 Capacity building to prepare for implementation of an APM. - April 15, 2016 Reached consensus with CMMI on major elements requiring clearance. - April-September 2016 Continued to refine elements necessary for inclusion in an APM agreement. - September 2016-October 2016 Agreement with CMMI on APM agreement achieved.
+Draft agreement publicly released for comment, with GMCB holding meetings and joint public forums on this topic in October.
+Agreement document and aligned Medicaid 1115 waiver renewal signed at the end of October. - January 1, 2017-December 31, 2017 Pilot year for Vermont Medicaid Next Generation (VMNG) ACO program. - September 2016-January 1, 2018 Begin model and prepare for first year of financial and quality measure accountability.